GallowayLabMIT/protocols/docs/contributor_guide.rst

 These build functions build the website in the folder ``output/html``.
 If you want to view your locally built website, open the file ``output/html/index.html``.

+If using VS Code with the reStructuredText plugin installed, you can use the instant previewer to view the HTML version as it recompiles on the fly.
+On Windows, the default keybinding for preview on Windows is ``Control-Shift-R``, on MacOS it is ``Command-Shift-R``.
+In general, to see available VS Code commands, you can use the Command pallette, accessible through ``Control-Shift-P`` or ``Command-Shift-P``.

 In the case of strange build errors that seem to be because the output directory has been corrupted, you can close any program that might be using the output (a common one might be Adobe Acrobat, with the generated PDF open) and run: